natashaannn/bibsnbub/README.md

 └── tsconfig.json                   # TypeScript configuration
 ```

-### Customization

-You can easily configure Next js Boilerplate by searching the entire project for `FIXME:` to make quick customizations.
-Here are some of the most important files to customize:

-- `public/apple-touch-icon.png`, `public/favicon.ico`, `public/favicon-16x16.png` and `public/favicon-32x32.png`: your website favicon
-- `src/utils/AppConfig.ts`: configuration file
-- `src/templates/BaseTemplate.tsx`: default theme
-- `next.config.ts`: Next.js configuration
-- `.env`: default environment variables

-You have full access to the source code for further customization.
-The provided code is just an example to help you start your project.
-The sky's the limit 🚀.

 ### Change database schema

 To modify the database schema in the project, you can update the schema file located at `./src/models/Schema.ts`.
 This file defines the structure of your database tables using the Drizzle ORM library.